1. Can I apply after December 1st?

 As an alternative to the TOEFL, you may submit scores from the International English Language Testing System (IELTS).
 The minimum IELTS scores to be eligible for our program are: an overall score of 7 or higher to be admissible, a speaking score of 8 or higher & a score of 6 or higher on the remaining modules.

-In general, the English proficiency test will only be waived if you completed your entire high school education in the United States.
-However, if you do not meet our English requirement and you are a highly qualified student who would fill a need in our research team, you are strongly encouraged to contact the Chemistry faculty whose research interests you and apply to the program.
+For more detailed information on these exams and how to determine if a student is eligible for an exemption, please review the English Proficiency Chart.
+However, if you do not meet our English requirement, and you are a highly qualified student who would fill a need in our research team, you are strongly encouraged to contact the Chemistry faculty whose research interests you and apply to the program.

 No, effective for the Fall 2021 application cycle, the Department of Chemistry will no longer require the GRE General Test.

-No, the GRE Chemistry Subject Test is recommended, not required.
+No, the GRE Chemistry Subject Test is not required.

-8. What is the department code for sending official GRE and TOEFL score reports?
+10. What is the department code for sending official TOEFL score reports?

 A department code is not required.
 To send official score reports to UCI, please use institution code 4859.